 Create a Dark, Quiet, and Comfortable Space.

 4. Set your thermostat to a lower temperature – According to the National Sleep Foundation, the ideal temperature for sleep is between 60-67 degrees.
 That temperature is a little too cold for my husband, so we compromised at 72 degrees.
-It works for us because I purchased the items listed in tips #5 and #6 below.
+It works for us because I purchased the items listed in tips #5 and #6 below

-5. Cooling sheets, blankets, pillows, and pillowcases – (aff link) I honestly didn’t know if cooling sheets, blankets, pillows, and pillowcases would work, but they do.
+5. Cooling sheets, blankets, pillows, and pillowcases – I honestly didn’t know if cooling sheets, blankets, pillows, and pillowcases would work, but they do.
 If you have night sweats, you need to add these to your must-have list.

 My favorite product though is this cooling blanket I purchased recently.
 I can’t believe how well this works for me.
 It keeps me cool through the night.
-I like it so much I also bought the twin size blanket to take with me when I travel.
+I like it so much I also bought the twin size blanket to take when I travel.